lanjiangboston/GiniClust/README.md

 Copyright 2016-2021 Lan Jiang and contributors.

-PyGiniClust is free software made available under the MIT License.
+GiniClust is free software made available under the MIT License.
 For details see the LICENSE file.